Best Free Switch Games 2025

 The free-to-play action RPG sees you hunting down a variety of powerful creatures called Behemoths in fast-paced battles set in exotic biomes.

-Tracking and hunting down each Behemoth presents a unique challenge determined by the monster’s distinct attack patterns and behaviors.
+Tracking and hunting down each Behemoth presents a unique challenge determined by the monster’s particular attack patterns and behaviors.

-Much like Capcom’s popular monster slayer, Dauntless rewards each hunt with various materials that can be used to craft and upgrade gear.
+Much like Capcom’s renowned monster slayer, Dauntless rewards each hunt with various materials that can be used to craft and upgrade gear.

-As one of the rare games that support cross-play, Rocket League has managed to amass a huge community that’s only grown in size since Psyonix made the game free-to-play.
+As one of the uncommon games that support cross-play, Rocket League has managed to amass a huge community that’s only grown in size since Psyonix made the game free-to-play.

 Best described as a cross between vehicular combat and soccer, it sees two teams competing to score the most goals before the clock runs out.